chrisryda/adblock25/README.md

 <br />

 ## Set the proxy in AntennaPod
-With the proxy running, in AntennaPod, go to:
+With adblock25 running, in AntennaPod, go to:

 Settings &#8594; Downloads &#8594; Proxy